halfflat/arblang-draft/outline/arblang-proposal.md

 ## Default modules

 Rather than having functions such as `exp` and constant such as `π` bound by default in module scopes, built-in functions and constants could be moved to a module that is always provided by the environment.
-This module name can be freely chosen, but suggestions have included: `common`, `std`, `prelude`. `Arblang` is another possibility.
+This module name can be freely chosen, but suggestions have included: `common`, `std`, `prelude`. `arblang` is another possibility.

 Importing many constants or functions from a module may be tedious: either the qualified name is used, or each must be introduced via a `def` or `let` binding.
 A possible extension to Arblang would be to permit `with M;` to introduce local bindings for all constants and functions defined in a module imported as _M_, in an expression scope.